 All items of plant and equipment are carried at cost less accumulated depreciation and accumulated impairment charges.
 Depreciation is calculated using the straight line method to allocate the cost of assets less any residual value over the estimated useful economic life.
-The useful economic lives for each class of property and equipment are as follows: 3 to 5 years for motor vehicles; and 3 to 15 years for office and other equipment.
+The useful economic life for office and other equipment is 3 to 15 years.

 The carrying amount of each class of plant and equipment is reviewed each reporting date by determining whether there is an indication that the carrying value of a class may be impaired.
-If any impairment is indicated or exists, the item is tested for impairment by comparing the recoverable amount of the asset or its cash generating unit to the carrying value.
+If any impairment is indicated or exists, the Item is tested for impairment by comparing the recoverable amount of the asset or its cash generating unit to the carrying value.
 An impairment charge is recognised whenever the carrying value exceeds the recoverable amount.
 Impairment charges are recognised in profit or loss and may be reversed where there has been an indication that the loss may no longer exist and/or there is a change in the estimates used to determine the recoverable amount.